 Legal Reform Deficiencies: The 2004 amendments to the Copyright Law of 1996 provided a flat 50-year window of pre-existing protection for foreign works and sound recordings.
 Thus, pre-1954 works and sound recordings remain in the public domain.
-The 2004 amendments took over 10 years to adopt, which, in the interim flooded the market with (now illegal) back-catalog material.
-This remains a major enforcement problem that Kazakhstan has not properly addressed.
 Other changes made in 2004 included laws to facilitate electronic commerce and Internet technology, and to, at least partially, implement the WIPO digital treaties, as well as E.U. directives.